Hull-Robotics-Society/conduct/README.md

   * Abuse: Verbal or Physical
   * Intolerance of a person’s religion, gender identity or sexual orientation
   * Behaving in a way that disturbs the enjoyment of the event/discussion for other people

-Any other actions deemed to be intentionally hurtful, harmful, threatening, or inappropriateAs there is a zero tolerance towards any of these, if you break any of the rulesyou will beremoved from the society and you will be reported to the university.
+  * Any other actions deemed to be intentionally hurtful, harmful, threatening, or inappropriate

+As there is a zero tolerance towards any of these, if you break any of the rules you will be removed from the society and you will be reported to the university.